TheRisingStarTeam/CapstoneAPI2/README.md

 # FIRESTORE DATABASE

-This is the way how you can interact to the firestore database collections
+This is the way how you can interact to the firestore database collections.
+The first thing you have to do is : create userIdentities with the user data that you can get from Firebase Authentication

-## Collection userIdentities
+## Get All userIdentities

 ### Request